+The Board of Trustees with the assistance of the County Superintendent shall develop evaluation procedures for teachers.
 All new teachers shall be observed at least three times and evaluated twice in their first year.
 All non-tenured teachers shall be observed twice and evaluated at least once each school year.
-All tenured teachers shall be evaluated at least once every year.
+All tenured teachers shall be evaluated at least once every three years.